 Benjamin Stephen Haller is Assistant Professor of Classics and Classics Department Coordinator at Virginia Wesleyan College, where he has taught courses on Women in the Ancient World, the Ancient World in Cinema, J.R.R.
 Tolkien, Homer and the Trojan War, Classical Virginia, VWC Classics Abroad (study-trip to Italy), and Greek, Latin, and Classical Studies.
 He has published articles and given conference presentations on topics ranging from Homer's Odyssey and Lucian of Samosata to the use of Simonides' memory palace in Chris Nolan's film Inception.
 He holds a B.A. in Classics (Summa Cum Laude) from the College of William and Mary, and a PhD in Classics from the University of Pittsburgh.

-Ann O. Koloski-Ostrow is an Associate Professor and Chair of Classical Studies at Brandeis University, where her full faculty profile may be found.
+Ann O. Koloski-Ostrow is Professor of Classical Studies and Chair of the Department at Brandeis University, where her full faculty profile may be found.
 She has generously shared with the editors of Companion images from her vast collection and contributed her expertise to the Eumachia and Sacerdotes extra Romam webpages.

 Keely Lake teaches Latin and Ancient Greek at Wayland Academy.
 She has a B.A. degree in Classics from the University of South Dakota and a Ph.D. in Classics from the University of Iowa.
 She has served CAMWS as the Wisconsin VP, the WCC as the High School Liaison, and the APA as a member of the Outreach Committee.
 She is current secretary of the Vergilian Society, President-Elect of the Wisconsin Association for Language Teachers, and a Workshop Consultant for the College Board.